adknowledgeportal/data-models/README.md

 4. Once all the necessary changes have been made, the `schema-convert` and `test` jobs complete successfully, and the PR is approved, the PR is ready for merge.
 5. To merge the PR, click on the `labels` tab in the GitHub PR conversation and add the `automerge` label.
 One the label is applied, the `build` workflow will merge the PR as well as add the appropriate metadata templates and JSONSchema files to `main`.

-For more information, review the [CI/CD documentation](.github/workflows/README.md).
+For more information on the automated workflows, review the [CI/CD documentation](.github/workflows/README.md).

 ### Editing attributes by module: